-Advances in the PCNL technique not only increase stone-free outcomes and reduce postoperative complications, but also significantly reduce peri-operative patient morbidity.
-What future holds for the benefits due to use of robotics and augmented reality combined with navigation and motion tracking systems, incorporation of artificial intelligence dedicated efforts for Future developments of radiation-free medical imaging equipment, variation of patients positioning

-.extensive advancement in extracorporeal lithotripsy devices and tubeless percutaneous nephrolithotomy are exhilarating.
-Endourological stone surgery has enjoyed great progress due to technological advancement over the pasttwo decades.
-The continued research and development of new instruments and new techniques has improved morbidity and efficiency of the various lithotripsy modalities.
+Advances in the PCNL technique increase stonefree.outcomes reduce postoperative complications, an significantly reduce peri-operative patient morbidity.
+What does the future hold for the benefits due to the use of robotics and augmented reality combined with navigation and motion tracking systems, incorporation of artificial intelligence dedicated efforts for Future developments of radiation-free medical imaging equipment, variation of patient positioning extensive advancement in extracorporeal lithotripsy devices and tubeless percutaneous nephrolithotomy are exhilarating.
+End urological stone surgery has significantly progressed due to technological advancement over the past two decades.
+The continued research and development of new instruments and techniques have improved the morbidity and efficiency of the various lithotripsy modalities.
 In the future, virtual training and diagnostics will further enhance our ability to treat patients more effectively.
-It is important for endourologists to keep up to date with the constant updates in methodology and treatment, as it is apparent that the progress and evolution of stone management procedures is an ongoing process far from over.
-"If doctors were to be found liable whenever they did not effect a cure or whenever something happened to go wrong it would be a great disservice not only to the profession itself but to society at large"
+Endocrinologists need to keep up to date with the constant updates in methodology and treatment, as it is apparent that the progress and evolution of stone management procedures is an ongoing process far from over.
+"If doctors were to be found liable whenever they did not effect a cure or whenever something happened to go wrong, it would be a great disservice not only to the profession itself but to society at large."